sjbrown/misc_work/deckahedron/mod_deckahedron_world.md

 After a player makes a flip, and before the GM describes the consequence of the flip, the player can declare they're going to `do a flashback`.

-The player spends 2 green tokens.
-Then they describe how something that happened in the past particularly prepared them for this situation.
+The player spends 1 green token.
+Then they describe how something that happened in the past particularly prepared their character for this situation.

-Then they can ignore the original flip, and flip again, adding one level of advantage.  (eg, if they were doing a flip-three-take-worst flip, now they do a flip-two-take-worst)
+Then the original flip is ignored, and a new flip is executed, using the same advantage or disadvantage as the original flip.

-After they tell their flashback, the GM may allow them to spend additional green tokens for more advantage levels.
-This is a subjective judgement left up to the GM.
+The player may then spend additional green tokens to "bump up" the result.
+Each green token spent increases the result, from ✗✗ to ✗ to ✔ to ✔✔.

+Technically, this flip is *resolved* only after the green tokens are spent, so if the card was a *green token card*, the player should receive the green token it grants only after they finished spending their green tokens to "bump up" the results.

 ### Mercy Flashbacks